keita-sa/classification-of-cancer-dataset/README.md

 - scikit-learn

 ### Setup
-From the download button, you can download the ipynb file in JSON format.
+From the '<>code bottun', you can download the ipynb file in JSON format.
 Then open it in Jupyter Notebook, you can reproduce exactly the same outputs.

 ## Method
 First, the dataset is split into training and test data.
 Next, created a classifier and trained using the training data.
 Here, we create a logistic regression classifier.
 Based on the training outputs, we make predictions on the test data.
 We then check how well the predictions match the original test data.